 New COVID-19 cases plummet in Kansas

-Many places are not reporting data on a regular schedule because of Memorial Day, making week-to-week comparisons inaccurate.
+Many communities did not report data in a timely manner around Memorial Day, making week-to-week comparisons inaccurate.

-Across Kansas, cases fell in 44 counties, with the best declines in Johnson, Sedgwick and Wyandotte counties.
+Across Kansas, cases fell in 45 counties, with the best declines in Johnson, Sedgwick and Doniphan counties.

-Ford County reported three cases and one death in the latest week.
-A week earlier, it had reported four cases and one death.
-Throughout the pandemic it has reported 5,768 cases and 76 deaths.
+Ford County reported minus one case and zero deaths in the latest week.
+A week earlier, it had reported three cases and zero deaths.
+Throughout the pandemic it has reported 5,767 cases and 76 deaths.

-Gray County reported zero cases and zero deaths in the latest week.
-A week earlier, it had reported one case and zero deaths.
-Throughout the pandemic it has reported 566 cases and 14 deaths.
+Gray County reported two cases and zero deaths in the latest week.
+A week earlier, it had reported zero cases and zero deaths.
+Throughout the pandemic it has reported 568 cases and 14 deaths.

 Hodgeman County reported zero cases and zero deaths in the latest week.
-A week earlier, it had reported one case and zero deaths.
+A week earlier, it had reported zero cases and zero deaths.
 Throughout the pandemic it has reported 213 cases and eight deaths.

-Clark County reported zero cases and zero deaths in the latest week.
-A week earlier, it had reported minus one case and zero deaths.
-Throughout the pandemic it has reported 252 cases and seven deaths.
+Clark County reported minus one case and zero deaths in the latest week.
+A week earlier, it had reported zero cases and zero deaths.
+Throughout the pandemic it has reported 251 cases and seven deaths.

-Meade County reported two cases and zero deaths in the latest week.
-A week earlier, it had reported one case and zero deaths.
+Meade County reported zero cases and zero deaths in the latest week.
+A week earlier, it had reported two cases and zero deaths.
 Throughout the pandemic it has reported 517 cases and 12 deaths.

 Edwards County reported zero cases and zero deaths in the latest week.
 A week earlier, it had reported zero cases and zero deaths.
 Throughout the pandemic it has reported 267 cases and 12 deaths.